hunterpayne/eprop/README.md

 # Extensible Properties for Scala

 This library provides typesafe and extensible properties for Scala projects.
-Encourages strong typing and provides jars providing support for various valid types of properties.
+It encourages strong typing and provides jars providing support for various types of properties.

 Currently, a default set of types: Boolean, Byte, Char, Short, Int, Long, Float, Double, String and Date are supported by the core jar.
 The